I am a Researcher in the Sensors and Devices Group at Microsoft Research Cambridge.

 My primary research interest is in bridging the gap between physical and digital technologies, with a focus on reading and writing activities.
 Most recently, I have been very excited about annotation technologies for facilitating collaboration across documents.
 My thesis research looked at reading devices that better support navigational and annotation needs for active reading.

 Pairing novel interaction techniques with new types of hardware devices is a recurring theme in the solutions I develop.
 Hardware technologies I am interested in include pen and touch digitizers, short range, low-energy radio, alternative display technologies, and energy harvesting/wireless power transfer.

+I was previously the Microsoft Fellow at Corpus Christi College.
+I continue to supervise students at the University.
 I received my PhD in Computer Science from the University of Maryland in 2012.
 While a grad student I split my time between the University of Maryland and Cornell University.
 My undergraduate degrees in EECS and History are from UC Berkeley.

-- Nicholas Chen, Francois Guimbretiere, and Abigail Sellen, Graduate Student Use of a Multi-Slate Reading System, in Proceedings of CHI 2013, ACM, 2013
+- Nicholas Chen, Francois Guimbretiere, and Abigail Sellen, Graduate Student Use of a Multi-Slate Reading System, in Proceedings of CHI 2013, ACM, April 2013.

 - Nicholas Chen, Francois Guimbretiere, and Abigail Sellen, Designing a Multi-slate Reading Environment to Support Active Reading Activities, in ACM Trans.
 Comput.-Hum.
-Interact., vol. 19, no. 3, pp. 18:1–18:35, ACM, New York, NY, USA, October 2012
+Interact., vol. 19, no. 3, pp. 18:1–18:35, ACM, New York, NY, USA, October 2012.